ahaque2/Moral_Analysis_Of_News/README.md

-# Moral Analysis Of News Using Vector Subspace Projections
+# Analyzing Moral Framing in War News Using A Vector Subspace Projection Approach

 ## Running the code